-Schedule time for learning in the months ahead.
-Join our growing community of lifelong learners as you expand your understanding of a favorite topic or try something new.
-Enjoy a lecture and a gourmet lunch in our popular Food for Thought series, sample the local jazz scene, or explore art history.
+As the busy fall season gets underway, be sure to schedule time for learning.
+Our fall semester includes classes in music, art, literature, history, writing, archaeology and more.
+Expand your understanding of a favorite topic or try something new.
+Enjoy a lecture and a gourmet lunch in our popular Food for Thought series and sample the local jazz scene at the Century Room.
+We can’t wait to welcome you.

 For more information on our programs, email: info@thelearningcurvetucson.com or call us at 520-777-5817.